Russian Roulette (Red Velvet song): Commercial performance

 The song achieved both domestic and international success.
 On the week of September 10, 2016, the song made its appearance at number three on the Gaon Digital Chart before rising to number two where it peaked the following week, tying with "Dumb Dumb" as the group's highest-charting single in South Korea at the time.
-Moreover, "Russian Roulette" also reached number two and number three on the Gaon Download Chart and Gaon Streaming Chart, respectively.
 It ended up as the 39th best-selling single on the 2016 Gaon Year-End Digital Chart.
 The song also appeared on the newly refunctioned Billboard K-Pop Hot 100 in 2017, peaking at number seventy on the chart's first week ranking.
 In 2018, Gaon reported that the song has had over 100 million streams.
-In May 2019, Gaon reported that the song has had over 2,500,000 downloads, thus became their second song to achieve such milestone following Red Flavor.
+In May 2019, Gaon reported that the song has had over 2,500,000 downloads, thus became their second song to achieve such milestone following "Red Flavor".

 "Russian Roulette" also achieved success in the United States as it reached a peak of number two on Billboard's World Digital Songs chart.
 As of December 2019, it is the group's third best selling single in the States, having achieved a cumulative sales of 24,000 downloads.

 Usage in media

+As part of their "Red Velvet" night during the 2017 Baker's Dozen concert series, American band Phish played the song as walk-out music after the show at Madison Square Garden in New York City, NY.

 Along with the 2019 single "Zimzalabim", the song made its appearance during the dance-off scene in the 2020 Trolls World Tour, in which the members were also part of the cast, portraying the "K-Pop gang".